-Citing Tenure Expiration, Osun Withdraws LG Funds Suit Against CBN, AGF
+Citing Tenure Expiration, Osun Withdraws LG Funds Suit against CBN, AGF

 Alex Enumah in Abuja

-The Attorney-General (AG) of Osun State has filed a notice of withdrawal of the suit he instituted against the Central Bank of Nigeria (CBN) and the Accountant-General of the Federation (AGF), challenging the alleged planned release of the withheld local government allocations to the “court-sacked” local government chairmen and councillors elected during the tenure of former Governor Adegboyega Oyetola.
+The Attorney General (AG) of Osun State has filed a notice of withdrawal of the suit he instituted against the Central Bank of Nigeria (CBN) and the Accountant General of the Federation (AGF), challenging the alleged plan release of the withheld local government allocations to the “court-sacked” local government chairmen and councillors elected during the tenure of former Governor Adegboyega Oyetola.

-The counsel to the Osun AG, Musibau Adetumbi (SAN), while moving the application on Friday, said the aim of the suit, which sought to safeguard the money, had been defeated as the allocation had been moved out of the CBN by the defendants.
+Counsel to the Osun AG, Musibau Adetumbi (SAN), while moving the application yesterday, said the aim of the suit, which sought to safeguard the money, had been defeated as the allocation had been moved out of the CBN by the defendants.

 “On September 29, 2025, when the matter was heard, I told the court that our primary aim was to safeguard the money.
 Between then and now, we are sure that, notwithstanding the pendency of the case and order of status quo, the money was moved out of the CBN,” Adetumbi said.